jacobdjwilson/awesome-annual-security-reports/Markdown Conversions/2023/Microsoft-Digital-Defense-Report-2023.md

 demanding skills many countries lack or cannot maintain.
-This has led to the emergence of cyber mercenaries or private sector offensive actorscommercial actors that are knownlegitimate legal entities that create and sell cyberweapons to customers, often but not always governments, who select targets and operate the cyberweapons.
+This has led to the emergence of cyber mercenaries or private sector offensive actors—commercial actors that are known/legitimate legal entities that create and sell cyberweapons to customers, often but not always governments, who select targets and operate the cyberweapons.